Tanoshikatta/AboutMe-React/README.md

+Important commands:

+  npm start (starts a local webserver)
+  npm run deploy (deploys the tip of master to the gh-pages branch)

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>